 Learn more about the Volunteer experience in Armenia: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Medical Considerations in Armenia

-- Armenia may not be able to support Volunteers with the following medical conditions: insulin-dependent diabetes; ongoing behavioral health support; seizure disorder.
+- Armenia may not be able to support Volunteers with the following medical conditions: cardiology; insulin-dependent diabetes; requiring a psychiatrist for psychotropic medications support; seizure disorder; ongoing counseling.